alexdiliberto/code-conventions/README.md

 ### Organizing Modules
  * Define your object's default values first.
- * Define single line computed properties second
+ * Define single line computed properties second.
- * Define multi-line computed properties third
+ * Define multi-line computed properties third.
  * Define actions last.
 This provides a common place where actions can be found in each module.
  * [Don't override init](http://reefpoints.dockyard.com/2014/04/28/dont-override-init.html).
 Unless you want to change an object's `init` function, perform actions by hooking into the object's `init` hook via `on`.
 This prevents you from forgetting to call `_super`.